Wall-Brew-Co/common-beer-data/README.md

 ## Usage

-`common-beer-data.core` contains all of the refrences required to load any of the data in `common-beer-data`.
+`common-beer-data.core` contains all of the references required to load any of the data in `common-beer-data`.
 Individual data namespaces may be requied and used when convenient.

 For example: